scerioli/Global-Preferences-Survey/Article/Article.md

 # 2. Results

+## Gender differences on economic preferences
+Obtain from dataset and compare with the original study
+## Relation between economic development and gender equality
+Here about correlation and the interpretation of the result
+## On joint gender equality,other indexes and related problematics
+Diagram, information on other indexes
+## Coniditonal analysis of gender difference and thier relation to economic development and gender equality
+Here we provide analysis on PCA-gender differences and singe gender preferences

 ## A composed Gender Equality Index and related problematics

 The authors in the original article composed a joint measure of gender equality that they denoted as Gender Equality Index (GEI).
 To reveal its actual structure, we visualized its composition using a diagram shown in Figure 1.
 Four indicators were used to compose this joint measure by employing Principle Component Analysis and taking the first component as a proxy of gender equality.
 Two of them are indexes officially approved by international organizations, the Global Gender Gap from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/), and the Gender Inequality Index from the UNDP [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf); one widely used measurable, the [ratio of female and male labor force participation](http://data.worldbank.org/indicator/SL.TLF.CACT.FM.ZS), taken from the World Bank database; and lastly, a measurable newly constructed by the authors, the time since women suffrage, taken from the [Inter-Parliamentary Union Website](http://www.ipu.org/wmn-e/suffrage.htm#Note1), presumably to track long-term influences of the guaranteed right to vote as a proxy of gender equality.
 The WEF Global Gender Gap has a total of fourteen sub-indexes, grouped and weighted into four categories: economic participation and opportunity, political empowerment, educational attainment, and health and survival.
 The UNDP Gender Inequality Index follows a similar logic to cover the same categories describing different aspects of the human life, but using only five sub-indexes in total, that are two for health and reproduction-related issues, and three others for the remaining categories.